technomancy/leiningen/TUTORIAL.md

     Created ~/src/myproject/myproject-1.0.0-SNAPSHOT.jar

-Libraries for the JVM are packaged up as .jar files, which are basically just .zip files with a little extra JVM-specific metadata that contain either .class files (bytecode) or .clj source files.
-These jar files are available through repositories that serve them up over HTTP alongside their metadata.
+Libraries for the JVM are packaged up as .jar files, which are basically just .zip files with a little extra JVM-specific metadata.
+They usually contain .class files (JVM bytecode) and .clj source files, but they can also contain other things like config files.
+Leiningen downloads them from remote Maven repositories for you.

 ## project.clj